 Addressing risk and opportunities

-Through determining the risks and opportunities which need to be addressed, actions can be taken and then your organisation should evaluate the effectiveness of these actions.
-Ultimately, this should reduce the need for corrective action at a later date.
+Determining your organisation’s risks and opportunities enables you to put actions in place to mitigate risks and optimise opportunities and then evaluate the effectiveness of these actions.
+Ultimately, this should reduce the need for corrective action in the future.

 The quality objectives must be consistent with your organisation’s quality policy and be in line with the products and services you provide.
-They should be measured and monitored in order to determine whether the requirements of interested parties are being met.
-They should also be communicated throughout your organisation and updated when appropriate.
+They should be communicated throughout your organisation and measured and monitored to determine whether the requirements of interested parties are being met.

 This clause puts a greater emphasis on your organisation’s quality planning which is integral to your business.
-You must undertake planning in order to determine how your organisation’s quality objectives will be achieved.
+You must undertake planning to determine how your organisation’s quality objectives will be achieved.

 Planning for change

-When your organisation decides there is a need to change, changes must be planned and then acted upon and should include a review of the risks in relation to these changes.
+When your organisation decides there is a need to change, it must be clear with what it is attempting to achieve and changes must be planned, acted upon and should include a review of the risks in relation to these changes.